 Leftover Holiday Ham Fried Rice

-It's so easy to find the right flavor I'm looking for, because we created this to mimic the garlic chicken and rice flavor from Benihanas.
+Our leftover ham had been cooked in honey, oranges, and apples, so it was already super sweet and falling apart.
+(I'll have to give you the recipe for this amazing ham we made for New Years.)
+It was so easy to find the right flavor I was looking for, because we created this to mimic the garlic chicken and rice flavor from Benihanas.
 They put tons of garlic and butter in their rice which makes it taste just amazing.

 - 2 cups uncooked rice